Azalea & Spring Flower Trail

 Visit Tyler each spring when we celebrate the season with more than ten miles of residential gardens and historic home-sites covered with azaleas, tulips, wisteria, dogwood, and more.
 This annual spring event has been described as a floral wonderland and a photographer’s paradise.
 The Azalea & Spring Flower Trail takes place in March and April each year.
 Springtime in Tyler is one of the best times of the year to stroll the brick streets and enjoy the beauty of the area.

 Follow Visit Tyler on Facebook for a progress of the blooms as the date gets closer.

-Enjoy this glimpse into last year’s spring season.
+Enjoy this glimpse into past spring seasons.
 (Released 4/6/20)

 Bloom Update – Updated April 26, 2021